All smart trainers are equipped with two wireless communication technologies:

 The Tacx T1994 works with both signals.
 So it is possible to connect with ANT+ and Bluetooth, giving you all the options to connect a heartrate belt.
 (FOTO VAN TACX HR BELT)

-It is not possible to use a Garmin forerunner (photo) for example with an application (like Tacx or Zwift).
+It is not possible to use a Garmin Forerunner (see image below) for example with an application (like Tacx or Zwift).
 You need to have a heartrate strap that is transmitting the signals.

 Phones and Tablets